namhai1810/redis_tutorial/README.md

 - Only a uniqueness (Each user have liked item seperately, so saving this records in redis can lead to waste of resources).
 - Record only store  one or two attribute.
 - records use for time series data(update from time to time)

+##### Notation when getting hashes from redis.
+- Redis always save our hashes to string.
+In some case, returning value for app can make a huge problems.For example, revenue is expected to be integer, but received String.
+As a result, we have to serialize and deserialize to returns the correct fields and correct values.
+Serialize is setup object ready to hash and turn them to queryable format.
+Deserialize is formats data from redis, parse String to plain number